 Cover:

 This has to be the dullest cover so far on this blog.
-Have no idea what kind of a message art directors at Penguin tried to convey by putting some old picture of an empty street on the cover.
-Surely it's not suggesting that Chicago has become a ghost city because of all the corruption etc?
+Have no idea what kind of message the art directors at Penguin tried to convey by putting an old picture of an empty street on the cover.
+Surely it's not suggesting that Chicago has become a ghost city because of all the corruption, etc?

 Cool